-- 12.8 A detailed emissions assessment and/or a full air quality impact assessment are likely to be required for major planning applications that: - generate or increase traffic congestion; - give rise to significant change in traffic volumes i.e. +/- 5% change in annual average daily traffic (AADT) or peak hour flows within AQMAs or +/- 10% outside AQMAs: - give rise to significant change in vehicle speeds i.e. more than +/- 10 kilometres per hour on a road with more than 10,000 AADT (or 5,000 AADT where it is narrow and congested); - significantly alter the traffic composition on local roads, for example, increase the number of heavy duty vehicles by 200 movements or more per day; - include significant new car parking, which may be taken to be more than 100 spaces outside an AQMA or 50 spaces inside an AQMA.
-This also includes proposals for new coach or lorry parks; - introduce new exposure close to existing sources of air pollutants, including road traffic, industrial operations, agricultural operations; - include biomass boilers or biomass fuelled Combined Heat and Power (CHP) plant (considerations should also be given to the impacts of centralised boilers or CHP plant burning other fuels within or close to an AQMA); - could give rise to potentially significant impacts during construction for nearby sensitive locations (e.g. residential areas, areas with parked cars and commercial operations that may be sensitive to dust); - will result in large, long-term construction sites that would generate large HGV flows (>200 movements per day) over a period of a year or more; and/or - requires an Environmental Impact Assessment. - 12.9 Clear guidance in the form of a comprehensive schedule of the development triggers for what level of air quality assessment will be set out in the forthcoming Low Emission SPD, to ensure a clear and consistent approach.
+- generate or increase traffic congestion; - give rise to significant change in traffic volumes i.e. +/- 5% change in annual average daily traffic (AADT) or peak hour flows within AQMAs or +/- 10% outside AQMAs; - give rise to significant change in vehicle speeds i.e. more than +/- 10 kilometres per hour on a road with more than 10,000 AADT (or 5,000 AADT where it is narrow and congested); - significantly alter the traffic composition on local roads, for example, increase the number of heavy duty vehicles by 200 movements or more per day; - include significant new car parking, which may be taken to be more than 100 spaces outside an AQMA or 50 spaces inside an AQMA.
+This also includes proposals for new coach or lorry parks; - introduce new exposure close to existing sources of air pollutants, including road traffic, industrial operations, agricultural operations; - include biomass boilers or biomass fuelled Combined Heat and Power (CHP) plant (considerations should also be given to the impacts of centralised boilers or CHP plant burning other fuels within or close to an AQMA); - could give rise to potentially significant impacts during construction for nearby sensitive locations (e.g. hospitals, schools, care homes, residential areas, areas with parked cars and commercial operations that may be sensitive to dust); - will result in large, long-term construction sites that would generate large HGV flows (>200 movements per day) over a period of a year or more; and/or - requires an Environmental Impact Assessment.

+Clear guidance in the form of a comprehensive schedule of the development triggers for what level of air quality assessment will be set out in the forthcoming Low Emission SPD, to ensure a clear and consistent approach.
 Information will also be provided on recommended low emission vehicle technologies and fuels that should be implemented to mitigate emissions.
 Mitigation measures are likely to include priority and parking incentives for low emission vehicles, the provision of electric charging points in new developments and car free developments.
-The potential of using developer contributions to fund low emission infrastructure and mitigate against emissions will also be explored.
+The potential of using_developer contributions to fund low emission infrastructure and mitigate against emissions will also be explored.